 Sandra Oh on the importance of 'being true to yourself' in Hollywood

-Canadian actor Sandra Oh takes on roles that tend to be complex, strong and groundbreaking characters.
-Typically, they challenge norms and push creative boundaries, such as Jade in Oh's first film, Double Happiness, or Dr. Cristina Yang, who she played for a decade on Grey's Anatomy.
+Canadian actress Sandra Oh takes on roles that tend to be complex, strong and groundbreaking characters.
+Typically, they challenge norms and push creative boundaries, such as the character Jade in Oh's first film, Double Happiness, or Dr. Cristina Yang, who she played for nearly a decade on Grey's Anatomy.

 In Oh's big comeback to television, she plays Eve Polastri, an M15 agent, on the BBC America series Killing Eve.
 She tells Tom Power why it was a role that was worth the wait for her, especially as someone who's had to carve out a place for herself in Hollywood.